Apprenticeships (England only)

 How do I become an apprentice SLT?

-If you are already an SLT or therapy assistant, or in another NHS role or working in a private SLT practice, you could ask your employer if they are supporting qualification by the apprenticeship route.
+If you are already working as an SLT assistant, or in another NHS role, or working in a private SLT practice, you could ask your employer whether they support the apprenticeship route.
+Many organisations have learning and development teams with staff who specialise in apprenticeships who can guide you through the process.

 When will I be able to apply for an SLT apprenticeship?